tensorflow/tensorflow/g3doc/MLIRForGraphAlgorithms.md

 The MLIR in-memory data structure has a human readable and writable format, as well as [a specification](LangRef.md) for that format - built just like any other programming language.
-Important properties of this format is that it is compact, easy to read, and lossless.
+Important properties of this format are that it is compact, easy to read, and lossless.
 You can dump an MLIR program out to disk and munge around with it, then send it through a few more passes.